simplycubed/phishing-protection/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Enhancement Ideas

+Potential future improvements:

+- Background processing to check emails as they arrive (every 5 minutes)
+- More sophisticated phishing detection algorithms
+- User reporting of false positives/negatives
+- Dashboard for security teams to monitor threats
+- Integration with other security tools

 ## License